citp/privacy-policy-historical/m/ma/mat/matomy.com.md

 **Your California Privacy Rights**

 If you are a California resident, California Civil Code Section 1798.83 permits you to request in writing a list of the categories of personally identifiable information relating third parties to which we have disclosed certain categories of personally identifiable information during the preceding year for the third parties’ direct marketing purposes.
-To make such a request, please contact us at: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+To make such a request, please contact us at: privacy@matomy.com.

 #### At any time, you can request access to your personally identifiable information.